UPDATED: Buhari declares curfew in Lagos, Abuja, Ogun

 By David Royal

-President Muhammadu Buhari has declared curfew in Lagos, Abuja and Ogun State.
+President Muhammadu Buhari has ordered a total movement restriction in Lagos, Abuja and Ogun State.

 The president made this declaration during a nationwide broadcast on Sunday evening.